TechsophyOfficial/awgment-package/README.md

 ```

 <p>
-You will see a keycloak-tsf with deployed status.
-If not, please refer [Troubleshooting](https://github.com/TechsophyOfficial/awgment-package/tree/readme_issues#troubleshooting)
+You will see keycloak-tsf name with status as Deployed.
+If not, please refer [Troubleshooting] (https://github.com/TechsophyOfficial/awgment-package/tree/readme_issues#troubleshooting)
 </p>

 Above shall import a `techsophy-platform` realm.